DeepakSilaych/SilentTabs/readme.md

 ## Feedback and Support

 We welcome your feedback and suggestions!
-Feel free to reach out through the [Chrome Web Store](#insert-web-store-link) or our support channels.
+Feel free to reach out through the [GitHub repository](#insert-github-repo-link) or our support channels.

 ## Privacy Notice